eclipse-esmf/esmf-aspect-model-editor-backend/CONTRIBUTING.md

 # Contribution Guideline Aspect Model Editor backend

-Thank you for your interest in contributing to the ESMF Aspect Model Editor backend.
+Thank you for your interest in contributing to the SDS Aspect Model Editor backend.
 Use this repository to contribute to the Aspect Model Editor backend as easy and transparent as possible, whether it is:

 * Reporting a bug